 It's important to note that, if you don't agree with the verdict, you don't have to accept it.
 However, if you do, then your worries are over.

-Now, if the manufacturer doesn't have an informal dispute system in place, or if you're dissatisfied with the results of the hearing, you can ―at last― seek relief by filing a civil case against the manufacturer using the Lemon Law.
+If the manufacturer doesn't have an informal dispute system in place, or if you're dissatisfied with the results of the hearing, you can seek relief by filing a civil case against the manufacturer using the Lemon Law.

-You'll have to do so within three years of the original delivery date, though.
-And, your claim will be strictly against the manufacturer, not the dealer or any repair shops.
+You'll have to do so within 3 years of the original delivery date, and your claim will be strictly against the manufacturer, not the dealer or any repair shops.